SimranRayait51/8-Weeks-Sql-Challenge/Case Study #2 - Pizza Runner/Readme.md

     end ) as no_change,
   sum (
     case
-     when exclusions != ''  or extras != ''
+     when exclusions is not null  or extras is not null then 1
-     then 1
      else 0
     end) as changes